Prospect Creek (New South Wales): Indigenous

-Colonial era
+Colonial era (1780s–1880s)

 In the late 1780s, William Bradley went on an expedition from Rose Hill to Prospect Creek to determine whether Prospect Creek led to Botany Bay.
 Bradley described a place on the Creek where the water changed from fresh to salt with a drop of 4 ft.
 The presence of salt water confirmed Prospect Creek's connection to the sea.
 Prospect Creek provided a camp for Pemulwuy, a Bidjigal warrior leader who led in the resistance against the British during the early colonisation.
 In 1785, George Bass and Matthew Flinders began exploring the Georges River and went as far as Prospect Creek.
 In 1789, Governor Arthur Phillip probed the country between Salt Pan Creek beginning at Prospect Creek.

-In December 1790, Captain Watkin Tench's party scoured the entire area from Cooks River to Prospect Creek to search for a group of resisting Aboriginal people during the Hawkesbury and Nepean Wars.
-In July 1791, Tench and his group spent a ‘miserable night’ in the riparian woodland and hoped to find fresh water on the banks of the creek, but instead they discovered salty water and a layer of thick ice covering the creek – Historians have claimed this may have occurred in the area that is now the Lansdowne Bridge.
-In January 1797, Governor John Hunter travelled to Botany Bay to track the Georges River up for 40 km.
-Whilst doing so, he examined Prospect Creek, before he travelled to Parramatta.
+In July 1791, Tench and William Dawes travelled south from Rose Hill in search of a large river reportedly several miles to the south, which Tench wrote they expected might prove a "second Nile or Ganges".
+Instead, they reached what Tench described as a saltwater creek communicating with Botany Bay.
+Having expected to find fresh water, the party spent what he described as a "miserable night" on its banks without drinking water.
+Historian Robert Haworth identifies the watercourse encountered by Tench and Dawes as Prospect Creek, placing the site of their "second Nile" and overnight stay at its mouth near Georges Hall, where it joins the Georges River.
+Other accounts have placed the expedition near the present-day Lansdowne Bridge.
+In January 1797, Governor John Hunter examined Prospect Creek while tracing the Georges River for approximately 40 km, before travelling to Parramatta.

 The pond along the creek in Smithfield is reminiscent of the “chain of ponds” that existed there during colonisation.